Aliases for ICOS Gene

 GeneCards Summary for ICOS Gene

 ICOS (Inducible T-Cell Co-Stimulator) is a Protein Coding gene.
-Diseases associated with ICOS include immunodeficiency, common variable, 1 and icos-related common variable immune deficiency.
-Among its related pathways are Immune System and B cell receptor signaling pathway (KEGG).
+Diseases associated with ICOS include immunodeficiency, common variable, 1 and common variable immunodeficiency.
+Among its related pathways are Immune System and Innate Lymphoid Cell Differentiation Pathways.

 UniProtKB/Swiss-Prot for ICOS Gene